First Persian invasion of Greece

-The first Persian invasion of Greece, during the Greco-Persian Wars, began in 492 BC, and ended with the decisive Athenian victory at the Battle of Marathon in 490 BC.
-The invasion, consisting of two distinct campaigns, was ordered by the Persian king Darius the Great primarily in order to punish the city-states of Athens and Eretria.
-These cities had supported the cities of Ionia during their revolt against Persian rule, thus incurring the wrath of Darius.
-Darius also saw the opportunity to extend his empire into Europe, and to secure its western frontier.
+The first Persian invasion of Greece took place from 492 BC to 490 BC, as part of the Greco-Persian Wars.
+It ended with a decisive Athenian-led victory over the Achaemenid Empire during the Battle of Marathon.
+Consisting of two distinct campaigns, the invasion of the independent Greek city-states was ordered by the Persian king Darius the Great, who sought to punish Athens and Eretria after they had supported the earlier Ionian Revolt.
+Additionally, Darius also saw the subjugation of Greece as an opportunity to expand into Southeast Europe and thereby ensure the security of the Achaemenid Empire's western frontier.

-The first campaign in 492 BC, led by Mardonius, re-subjugated Thrace and forced Macedon to become a fully subordinate client kingdom part of Persia, after being a vassal to Persia as early as the late 6th century BC, probably in 512 BC.
+The first campaign, in 492 BC, was led by the Persian commander Mardonius, who re-subjugated Thrace and forced Macedon to become a fully subordinate client kingdom within the Achaemenid Empire; it had been a Persian vassal as early as the late 6th century BC—probably in 512 BC.
 However, further progress was prevented when Mardonius' fleet was wrecked in a storm off the coast of Mount Athos.
-The following year, having demonstrated his intentions, Darius sent ambassadors to all parts of Greece, demanding their submission.
-He received it from almost all of them, except Athens and Sparta, both of whom executed the ambassadors.
-With Athens still defiant, and Sparta now effectively at war with him, Darius ordered a further military campaign for the following year.
+The following year, having demonstrated his intentions, Darius sent envoys to all parts of Greece, demanding their submission.
+He received it from almost all of them, but not from Athens and Sparta, both of which executed the envoys sent to them.
+With Athens still defiant, and Sparta now effectively at war with the Persians, Darius ordered a further military campaign for the following year.

-The second Persian campaign, in 490 BC, was under the command of Datis and Artaphernes.
-The expedition headed first to the island Naxos, which it captured and burned.
-It then island-hopped between the rest of the Cycladic Islands, annexing each into the Persian empire.
-Reaching Greece, the expedition landed at Eretria, which it besieged, and after a brief time, captured.
-Eretria was razed and its citizens enslaved.
-Finally, the task force headed to Attica, landing at Marathon, en route for Athens.
-There, it was met by a smaller Athenian army, which nevertheless proceeded to win a remarkable victory at the Battle of Marathon.
+The second Persian campaign, in 490 BC, was led by the Persian commanders Datis and Artaphernes.
+The expedition headed first to Naxos, which was captured and burned, and then leapfrogged between the rest of the Cycladic Islands, annexing each of them into the Achaemenid Empire.
+Reaching Greece, they landed at Eretria, which they besieged, and after a brief time, captured.
+The Eretrians were enslaved and their city was burned.
+Finally, the expedition headed to Attica, landing at Marathon, en route to Athens.
+There, they were met by a smaller Athenian army, which nevertheless proceeded to secure for itself a remarkable victory.

-This defeat prevented the successful conclusion of the campaign, and the task force returned to Asia.
-Nevertheless, the expedition had fulfilled most of its aims, punishing Naxos and Eretria, and bringing much of the Aegean under Persian rule, as well as the full inclusion of Macedon.
-The unfinished business from this campaign led Darius to prepare for a much larger invasion of Greece, to firmly subjugate it, and to punish Athens and Sparta.
-However, internal strife within the empire delayed this expedition, and Darius then died of old age.
-It was thus left to his son Xerxes I to lead the second Persian invasion of Greece, beginning in 480 BC.
+This defeat prevented the successful conclusion of the campaign, and the Persian expedition returned to West Asia, though they had fulfilled most of their aims, successfully punishing Naxos and Eretria and bringing much of the Aegean under Persian rule, as well as fully integrating Macedon.
+The unfinished business from this campaign led Darius to prepare for a much larger invasion of Greece, aimed at firmly subjugating it and punishing Athens and Sparta.
+However, internal strife within the Achaemenid Empire delayed this expedition, and Darius then died of old age.
+It was thus left to his son Xerxes I to lead the second Persian invasion of Greece, which began in 480 BC.